jonlpersson/ed-latimore/site/_posts/2021-02-14-how-to-have-fun-and-socialize-sober.md

 ## 7) Learn to enjoy non-alcoholic beverages

-Prior to giving up alcohol, I didn’t think most places carried a brand of non-alcoholic beer.
+Before giving up alcohol, I didn’t think most places carried a brand of non-alcoholic beer.
 As long as you tip normally, bars are happy to serve it because It’s one less person likely to act like an asshole.

 Many times, we drink because it's just a way to not feel like an outsider.
 There are many non-alcoholic drink alternatives to popular alcoholic beverages.
 Most places have a menu of "mocktails" that allow you to feel like you're socially fitting in with drinkers, but not dealing with the effects of alcohol yourself.